Annapurna Base Camp Trek for Beginners | Beginners Guide to ABC trek

 3. Return Route

-You descend the same way or via Jhinu Danda, where there are natural hot springs (a worthy stop for sore legs).
+You can descend the same way or via Jhinu Danda, which offers natural hot springs (a worthy stop for sore legs).
 From there, jeeps can be arranged back to Pokhara.

 Annapurna Base Camp Trek Itinerary For Beginners: